Geology of the Appalachians: Grenville orogeny

 The first mountain-building tectonic plate collision that initiated the construction of what are today the Appalachian Mountains occurred during the Mesoproterozoic era at least one billion years ago when the pre-North-American craton called Laurentia collided with other continental segments, notably Amazonia.
 All the other cratons of the Earth also collided at about this time to form the supercontinent Rodinia, which was surrounded by one single ocean.
-Mountain-building referred to as the Grenville orogeny occurred along the boundaries of the cratons.
-The present Appalachian Mountains have at least two areas which are made from rock formations that were formed during this orogeny: the Blue Ridge Mountains and the Adirondacks.
+The Grenville orogeny occurred between the colliding cratons.
+The present Appalachian Mountains have at least two areas which are made from rock that was formed during this orogeny: the Blue Ridge Mountains and the Adirondacks.

 Breakup of Rodinia

-After the Grenville orogeny, the direction of the continental drift reversed, and Rodinia began to break up.
+After the Grenville orogeny, Rodinia began to break up.
 The mountains formed during the Grenvillian era underwent erosion from weathering, glaciation, and other natural processes, resulting in the leveling of the landscape.
 The eroded sediments from these mountains contributed to the formation of sedimentary basins and valleys.

-For example, in what is now the southern United States, the Ocoee basin was formed.
+For example, in what is now the southern Applachian Mountain, the Ocoee basin was formed.
 Seawater filled the basin.
 Rivers from the surrounding countryside carried clay, silt, sand, and gravel to the basin, much as rivers today carry sediment from the midcontinent region to the Gulf of Mexico.
 The sediment spread out in layers on the basin floor.
 The basin continued to subside, and over a long period of time, probably millions of years, a great thickness of sediment accumulated.

 Eventually, the tectonic forces pulling the two continents apart became so strong that the Iapetus Ocean formed off the eastern coast of the Laurentian margin.
-The rocks of the Valley and Ridge province formed over millions of years, in the Iapetus.
-Shells and other hard parts of ancient marine plants and animals accumulated to form limey deposits that later became limestone.
-This is the same process by which limestone forms in modern oceans.
+The rocks of the Valley and Ridge province formed in this ocean over millions of years.
+Shells and other hard parts of ancient marine plants and animals accumulated to form limey deposits that later became limestone, similar to modern oceans.
 The weathering of limestone exposed at the land surface produces the lime-rich soils that are so prevalent in the fertile farmland of the Valley and Ridge province.

-During this continental break-up, around 600 million to 560 million years ago, volcanic activity was present along the tectonic margins.
-There is evidence of this activity in today's Blue Ridge Mountains.
-Mount Rogers, Whitetop Mountain, and Pine Mountain are all the result of volcanic activity that occurred around this time.
+During the break-up of Rodinia, around 600 million to 560 million years ago, volcanic activity was present along the tectonic margins.
+Mount Rogers, Whitetop Mountain, and Pine Mountain in the Blue Ridge Mountains are all the result of volcanic activity that occurred around this time.
 Evidence of subsurface activity (dikes and sills intruding into the overlying rock) is present in the Blue Ridge as well.
 For instance, mafic rocks have been found along the Fries Fault in the central Blue Ridge area of Montgomery County, Virginia.